singer-io/tap-darkskyapi/README.md

 # tap-darkskyapi

-A [Singer Tap] to extract currency exchange rate data from the [Dark Sky API](https://darksky.net/dev).
+A [Singer Tap] to extract historical and forecast weather data from the [Dark Sky API](https://darksky.net/dev).

 ## How to use it